On the radar

 I have hired the binder consultant.
 More than once, in more than one F&B operation.
-You know the engagement: a firm comes in, walks the floor for a few days, pulls your sales mix, sits with your GM, and three or four weeks later hands you a bound document.
+You know the engagement: a firm walks the floor for a few days, pulls your sales mix, sits with your GM, and three or four weeks later hands you a bound document.
 Tabbed.
 Heavy.
-It costs five figures and it is genuinely good work.
+Five figures, and genuinely good work.

 Then it goes on a shelf.
 And fourteen months later someone asks whether it is time to do another one.

 The problem was never the quality of the analysis.
-The people doing this work are sharp, and the frameworks they use are sound.
+The people doing this work are sharp and the frameworks are sound.
 The problem is the interval.
-A menu review is a photograph of a moving thing, and an annual review hands you a photograph that was already months stale on the day it was bound.
+A menu review is a photograph of a moving thing, and an annual one is already months stale on the day it is bound.

 What moves between the reviews